A Wealth of Legacy

 In a discussion on a college campus, Milton Friedman admits that one of the most curious things to him is that almost everyone he studied valued the happiness of their children’s consumption over their own.
 As he puts it, “Here are parents who have every reason to expect that their children will have higher income than they ever had, and yet they scrimp and save in order to be able to leave something to their children.”1

-According to USA Today, 64% of Americans don’t have a will in place 2; that’s almost two-thirds of the country that have not gone through the process of discussing their estate and how it should be settled.
-Crafting the legal documents for an estate plan, a will not only provides for the disposition of assets at our death, it also determines who is going to provide for our loved ones (children, spouses, older relatives who require care) when we are not around.
+According to USA Today, 64 percent of Americans don’t have a will in place2; that’s almost two-thirds of the country that have not gone through the process of discussing their estate and how it should be settled.
+Crafting the legal documents for an estate plan will not only provide for the disposition of assets at our death, but will also determine who is going to provide for our loved ones (children, spouses, older relatives who require care) when we are not around.
 Who will look after our underage children?
 Who is going to be the guardian of our special needs child?
 Who can we trust to be the executor of our will or the trustee of our trust?
 These decisions can be deeply personal and should be handled in a thoughtful manner.